-In barbershop, the lead generally sings the melody, the tenor sings the highest note in the chord, the baritone part fills in the ‘missing’ note in the chord and the bass supplies the harmonic foundation of the chord.
+Generally the lead section sings the melody, the tenors sing the highest note in the chord, the baritone part sings harmonies around the melody, and the bass supplies the foundation of the chord.
 Barbershop harmonies have a different balance to the SATB harmonies you may have heard.
 This is to enhance the natural overtones of the chords for a richer sound, making the whole greater than the sum of the parts.
 To further support overtones, vibrato is minimised for more precise tuning.